Donaim/lambdacc/README.md

-This is a lambda-calculus to C++ translator
+This is a lambda-calculus to C translator
-You can write code in lambda-calculus and let the script generate C++ translation
+You can write code in lambda-calculus and let the script generate C translation

 # Usage